Back to jobs

 • Deploy and maintain critical services supporting both on-prem and cloud-native architecture

-• Work with the Cybersecurity team by implementing industry best practices for system hardening and configuration management
+• Work with the Cybersecurity team by implementing industry and government best practices for system hardening and configuration management

 • Incorporate Cybersecurity best practices and methodologies into repeatable, scalable environments within a Navy ecosystem